-NAPO Position: NAPO is a strong supporter of MIOTCRA and expanded mental health and crisis intervention training for law enforcement officers.
-MIOTCRA helps criminal justice and mental health agencies work collaboratively towards better outcomes.
+NAPO Position: NAPO is a strong supporter of the JMHCP and expanded mental health and crisis intervention training for law enforcement officers.
+The JMHCP helps criminal justice and mental health agencies work collaboratively towards better outcomes.
 It helps law enforcement agencies across the United States in their responsibilities in assisting citizens with mental health conditions.